no-garlic/lyrical/README.md

  - Convert all prints to logger, use claude to do it, and enable logger categories
  - Login Required for all pages
  - Fixed: Gemini Flash 1.5: LLM_SERVICE_NDJSON_PARSE_ERROR: Malformed JSON line: ```ndjson, Error: Expecting value: line 1 column 1 (char 0)
+ - Previous button should work on song style page as long as saved.
+ - Swap side of lists on style and hook pages

 ## Todo
- - Previous button should work on song style page as long as saved.
- - Implement Hook page

- - Change order -> Hook -> Structure -> Lyrics -> Export
+ - Change order -> Style -> Structure -> Hook -> Lyrics -> Export
+ - Move hook page generation params into the database and show them readonly

+ - Implement Hook page generation controls

  - Structure has a [Generate Lyrics] button (first time) instead of [Next] - maybe?
  - Structure page can set song tags, and all song generation parameters
  - Structure page can save, save as, delete, and select (assign to song) structure templates - assigning it to a song copies it

  - Lyrics page is purely generate new lyrics for sections, and edit lines of sections

+## Backlog
+ - Create follow up prompts, eg, song_hooks.follow_up.
  - Redo the song names page, remove disliked list
  - Song Names should have a thumbs up and thumbs down on them
  - Get rid of archived status from songs

-## Backlog
+ - Song page same height as style page
+ - Make DragDrop target certain drop zones based on drag item
  - Add bootstrap icons to buttons
  - Update register and login pages
  - Make the library page page 1 of the timeline
  - Create Lyrics button on names.html goes to page 2 of edit
+ - Use tabs on song page instead of booleans
  - Complete or delete the implementation of util_navigation.js
  - Update LLM Costs and maybe add other models for testing
  - Change Toast system to be a singleton